Priya22/speaker-attribution-acl2023/Readme.md

 ## Data
 Source data for the PDNC dataset in `data/pdnc_source`.
 This data is the starting point for all further experiments.

-We also split the set of annotated quotations in PDNC into train, dev, and test subsets for training and evaluation the speaker identification model (`data/train_splits`).
-We stratify the splits in two ways: split the data from each novel independently (`random`), and split the set of novels (`leave-x-out`) where the quotations from a novel can only be in one of the three splits.
+We also split the set of annotated quotations in PDNC into train, dev, and test subsets for training and evaluating the speaker identification model (`data/train_splits`).
+We stratify the splits in two ways: (a) split the annotations from each novel (`random`), or (b) split the set of novels (`leave-x-out`), where the quotations from a novel can only be in one of the three splits.
 We use 5-fold cross-validation for the training experiments.

 ## Models
 - The BookNLP model (pretrained) can be run on PDNC using the `pdnc_run_pipeline.py` scripts.
-Outputs will be stored in `booknlpen/pdnc_output`.
-These outputs in a few other places subsequently, particularly training on PDNC.
+Outputs will be stored in `booknlpen/pdnc_output` (pre-populated in this repo).
+These outputs are used in a few other places subsequently, particularly training on PDNC.

 - The spacy coref model can be run using the `coref/run_spacy.py` script.
 Outputs will be stored in `coref/outputs/spacy`.